 What new solar technology means for homeowners

-For those considering solar panels systems, this long list of solar panel technology innovations from 2016 is nothing but good news.
+For those considering solar panels systems, this long list of solar panel technology innovations from recent years is nothing but good news.
 Efficiency upgrades, storage improvements and equipment capabilities all contribute to more effective power output for solar panels and lower costs for systems.
 Many of the products mentioned in this article, such as tracking mounts and solar batteries, are available in the EnergySage Solar Marketplace – all you have to do is indicate your preference for particular equipment options when you register your property.
 To get an instant estimate for your home’s potential solar costs and savings, try our free Solar Calculator.